eriknyquist/versionedobj/README.rst

 *****************

-Define objects by creating a new class that inherits from ``VersionedObject``, and set class attributes to define your object attribubtes:
+Define objects by creating a new class that inherits from ``VersionedObject``, and set class attributes to define your object attributes:

 .. code:: python